Eroxl/Bit-Burner/src/gui/README.md

 and can save their state to the terminal output and can be re-rendered with their state when a log is closed and re-opened.

 ## ❗️ Edge Cases
-- The bit burner terminal and log capacities are limited so the DOM equivalent of the gui elements will need to be updated if it reaches the limit
+- The bit burner terminal and log capacities are limited so the DOM equivalent of the GUI elements will need to be updated if it reaches the limit
-- The gui elements to DOM mappings will need to be updated if the terminal or log is cleared
+- The GUI elements to DOM mappings will need to be updated if the terminal or log is cleared